Sunshine Dizon

-Margaret Sunshine Cansancio Dizon (/tl/; born July 3, 1983), formerly credited with the mononym Sunshine, is a Filipino actress, director and producer.
+Sunshine Dizon (born Margaret Sunshine Dizon-Tan on July 3, 1983, in Quezon City, Philippines;/tl/), formerly credited with the mononym Sunshine, is a Filipino actress, director and producer.
 She is known primarily for her dramatic roles in television and film.
 At age 3, she made her screen debut in the film God's Little Children (1986) and won her first acting award at the FAMAS Award for Best Child Actress in 1995.
 A prominent figure in television, she received wider recognition for her performances in the succeeding years such as Umulan Man O Umaraw (2000), Kung Mawawala Ka (2002), Encantadia (2005), Bakekang (2006), Impostora (2007) and Ika-6 na Utos (2016).
 Among her acclaimed films include Sabel (2004), Mulawin: The Movie (2005), Hustisya (2014) and Rainbow's Sunset (2018).

 Early life

 Margaret Sunshine Cansancio Dizon was born on July 3, 1983, to Isagani Bengzon Dizon and Dorothy Cansancio Dizon, in Quezon City.
 She is the youngest in her family.
 At a young age, her mother who was then a part of the Producers' Guild of the Philippines who used to produce films and TV shows noticed her interest in show business and would always tag her along on gatherings with other producers.
 She had a white pet dog during her childhood named Spencer.